FreeOurKnowledge/website/ROADMAP.md

 * Deanonymise names on website
 * Update campaign page to indicate campaign has been successful
 * Contact organisations/media agencies to advertise success

+#### Stretch goals
+* Develop short animated video/s for:
+   1. Long-term vision for FOK
+   2. Individual campaigns, ending with call-to-action?
+This would be useful for the OA campaigns (#5 #6 #7), especially if retaining impact-based thresholds (#10)